BFO-ontology/BFO-2020/temporal extensions/contributions/Readme.md

 # Contributions

-The files in this directory are not part of the BFO-Core distributions but are intended as potentially useful additions.
+The files in this directory are not part of the bfo-core.owl distribution but are intended as potentially useful additions.

 ## Contributing